 - Not wanting to eat in public or in front of others

-- Going to the bathroom right after eating or during meals
+- Going to the bathroom right after eating, during meals or for long periods of time

 - Exercising too much